Paska261/StackupJSBounty/README.md

-# StackupJSBounty
-Bank Account Management Website
+# StackupJSBounty# Bank Account Management Website

+## Overview

-This web application is designed to simulate bank account management, offering a range of functionalities like creating accounts, depositing, withdrawing, checking balances, transferring funds, viewing transaction histories, closing accounts, and performing balance inquiries.
-The project is constructed using HTML, CSS, and JavaScript and extensively relies on classes, try-catch statements, and switch statements to achieve its functionality.
+This web application allows users to simulate bank account management with features like creating accounts, depositing, withdrawing, checking balances, transferring funds, viewing transaction histories, closing accounts, and performing balance inquiries.
+The project is built using HTML, CSS, and JavaScript, and it extensively utilizes classes, switch statements, and try-catch-finally statements.

-Instructions:
+## Instructions

-Create an Account:
+### Create an Account

-Choose an account type (Savings or Checking).
+1. Select an account type (Savings or Checking).
-Provide the account holder's name.
+2. Enter the account holder's name.
-Click the "Create Account" button to generate a new account.
+3. Click the "Create Account" button to create a new account.

-Deposit and Withdraw:
+### Deposit and Withdraw

-Following the creation of an account, users can perform transactions.
+1. After creating an account, you can perform transactions.
-Select the transaction type (Deposit or Withdraw).
+2. Select the transaction type (Deposit or Withdraw).
-Input the transaction amount.
+3. Enter the transaction amount.
-Click the "Deposit" or "Withdraw" button.
+4. Click the "Deposit" or "Withdraw" button.
-For a checking account, if "Withdraw" is selected, an overdraft limit must be specified.
+5. If you choose "Withdraw" for a checking account, you'll need to specify an overdraft limit.

-Transfer Funds:
+### Transfer Funds

-To transfer funds between accounts:
+1. To transfer funds between accounts:
-Enter the sender's account number.
+2. Enter the sender's account number.
-Provide the receiver's account number.
+3. Enter the receiver's account number.
+4. Specify the transfer amount.
+5. Click the "Transfer Funds" button.

+### View Transaction History

+- Click the "Transaction History" button to see a list of your recent transactions.

+### Balance Inquiry

+- For each account, you can perform a balance inquiry by clicking the "Balance Inquiry" button.

+### Close Account

+- To close an account, click the "Close Account" button.
+This action is irreversible.

+## Code Walkthrough

+### Why Classes?

+The core of this application is the `BankAccount` class, which represents bank accounts.
+It's used to create, manage, and track transactions for individual accounts.

+### Switch Statements

+Switch statements are used to handle various scenarios, such as selecting account types, transaction types, and managing overdraft limits.
+They provide a structured way to handle user inputs.

+### Try-Catch-Finally Statements

+Exception handling is crucial for managing errors gracefully.
+Try-catch-finally statements are used to catch and handle exceptions, ensuring that the application remains robust even in the face of invalid inputs or other issues.

+The website also keeps track of all created accounts in an array, ensuring that users can't create multiple accounts with the same account holder name and type.

+Feel free to explore the website and interact with its features to better understand how bank account management is simulated using classes, switch statements, and error handling.
+Enjoy using the Bank Account Management Website!

 Specify the transfer amount.
 Click the "Transfer Funds" button.
 View Transaction History: